Paintersrp/keepstack/README.md

   --namespace keepstack --create-namespace -f deploy/values/dev.yaml --wait
 ```

-Forward Grafana locally with `just dash-grafana` (defaults to
+Forward Grafana locally with `make dash-grafana` (defaults to
 `http://localhost:3000`, admin/admin) and open the **Keepstack Overview**
 dashboard.
 Out of the box it charts: